Nigel Tao

 01100011 ~ ~

 In this case, the LL, ML and CMO tables’ AL (Accuracy Log) values are 6, 5 and 5.
-The first row shows reading AL bits for each of the three FSE state machines, giving the initial states.
+The first three rows shows reading AL bits for each of the three FSE state machines, in historical-accidental order, giving the initial states.

 Concatenating the bits in each row gives: